 Beartooth Highway is an epic 68-mile byway that stretches through southwest Montana and heads right into Yellowstone National Park.
-Wilderness, mountain landscapes and heavily-forested areas await you on this scenic road trip.
-Mountain goats, lions, moose, bear and wolf are among the wildlife you will encounter on your journey.
+Wilderness, mountain landscapes, and heavily-forested areas await you on this scenic road trip.
+Mountain goats, lions, moose, bears, and wolves are among the wildlife you will encounter on your journey.
 Here’s a quick glance at some of the things you won’t want to miss just off of Beartooth Highway.

 Scenic Beartooth Highway – What You Need To Know

 I drove the Beartooth Highway from Yellowstone National Park into Billings Montana.
 This allowed me to drive the famous Lamar Valley of Yellowstone and see some amazing animals.

 Keep in mind the Beartooth Highway is normally closed from sometime in the end of September to Memorial Day weekend.